 Both leaders and managers are essential to the success of an organization, and this article will seek to bring out the distinctions of both.

 ‘People don’t want to be managed.
 They want to be led.
 Whoever heard of a ‘world manager’?
 World leader, yes.
 Educational leader.
 Political leader.
 Religious leader.
 Scout leader.
 Community leader.
 Business leader.
 They lead.
 They don’t manage.
 The carrot always wins over the stick.
 Ask your horse.
 You can lead your horse to water but you can’t manage him to drink.
 If you want to manage somebody, manage yourself.
 Do that well and you’ll be ready to stop managing.
 And start leading.'

-A leader focuses on people while managers tend to focus on controls.
+#2: Leaders need to focus on people while a managers need to focus on process.

-A leader challenges the status quo while managers accept it.
+#3: Leaders challenge the status quo while managers accept them.